Considering adoption brings so many questions and concerns. And a very common question is, how do you adopt a newborn baby quickly?

 The State in which they reside puts the children in temporary custody, while the biological parents complete individualized requirements to earn back custody of their children.

-- The ages of foster children available for adoption is between infancy and 21 years of age.
+- The ages of foster children available for adoption are between infancy and 21 years of age.

 The Fostering Connections Act allows states the option to continue providing care for a child up to the age of 21 if they are attending school, working at least 80 hours per month, or suffering a medical hardship.